 With such a profound task before you, it’s easy to become overwhelmed.

 This is where journal prompts can be enormously helpful.
 They give you a starting point and a focus.
-I highly recommend working through my shadow work journal prompts as a guide for the process.

 How Do I Start a Shadow Work Journal?